 b.
 Story Assignment

-Reporters are encouraged to cover stories from the full diversity of Ottawa-Gatineau’s Muslim community.
+Reporters are encouraged to cover stories from the full diversity of Canada’s Muslim communities.
 However, for particularly sensitive stories, reporters will be chosen who themselves represent the community being written about or have a history of trust with a particular community.

 Muslim Link will also encourage the submission of opinion pieces that reflect the diversity of perspectives and experiences within the community.
 Opinion pieces solely reflect the opinions’ of the author(s).